Easy Chocolate Cinnamon Rolls Recipe

 - Combine – Measure the flour and salt in a mixing bowl or stand mixer with the dough hook.
 Add the yeast mixture and combine well.

-Pro tip - If you do not like kneading, I highly recommend using a stand mixer with the hook attachment. - Knead -once all the flour is well incorporated, knead on medium speed for 18 to 20 minutes.
+Pro tip – If you do not like kneading, I highly recommend using a stand mixer with the hook attachment. - Knead – Once all the flour is well incorporated, knead at medium speed for 18 to 20 minutes.

-- Rise - Leave in a warm oven with the light on.
-Let rise for 20 minutes until almost doubles in volume.
+- Rise – Leave in a warm oven with the light on.
+Let it rise for 20 minutes until it almost doubles in volume.

-Pro tip - I like to turn the oven on minimum heat for 5 minutes then switch it off.
+Pro tip – I like to turn the oven on at the minimum heat for 5 minutes, then switch it off.
 This ensures the oven is warm.
 Alternatively, you can leave the dough in the fridge overnight.
 Thaw it for an hour before shaping.

 Chocolate cinnamon filling